Safety, Quality and Productivity

 The program addresses specific work groups through communications tools that include Productivity Plus Roadshows, Productivity Champions, and a SuperVISION class.
 It also leverages the Productivity Plus publications that are distributed monthly by EMCOR's Safety & Quality Management Department.
 The publications disseminate knowledge and best practices across all EMCOR operating companies by describing in detail the safety, quality, and productivity benefits of selected products and processes—including critical return-on-investment (ROI) criteria.

 Together, these tools provide employees with valuable education and information they can use immediately to improve their work methods, environments, and project outcomes.
-The company has reduced recordable injuries by 55% since beginning this effort in 2005 driving down our TRIR to 1.19 in 2014.
+The company has reduced recordable injuries by 60% since beginning this effort in 2005 driving down our TRIR to 1.19 in 2014.

 Introduced in 1999, the Fleet & Driver Program includes two important components:

 The Fleet & Driver program also includes requirements for motor-vehicle record checks and defensive-driving training.
-Both Driver Alert and GPS Insight are important tools to safeguard our assets and protect our shareholders, management, employees, other road users and members of the public against the inappropriate, illegal, or dangerous use of company vehicles.
+Both Vehicle Monitoring and GPS programs are important tools to safeguard our assets and protect our shareholders, management, employees, other road users and members of the public against the inappropriate, illegal, or dangerous use of company vehicles.

 EMCOR reviews these programs each year to ensure it continues to meet the needs of EMCOR’s growing fleet and the expectations of shareholders, employees, and the public at large.